 Ways to Help

-- Take your baby for a ride in a stroller or car.
+- Take them for a ride in a stroller or car.

-- Give your baby a pacifier.
-Many infants are soothed by extra sucking.
+- Give them a pacifier.
+Many babies are soothed by extra sucking.

 When to Call the Doctor

-Call your child's doctor if your baby has any of these symptoms:
+Call your baby’s doctor or health care provider if they have any of these symptoms: